jbowerman23/Object-Oriented-Design/pages/transOwn.md

   - delete when last one is destroyed
 - weak
   - option to get a shared pointer
+  - Shared pointer that doesnt contribute to the count
+  - If the thing got deleted, pointer will say it doesnt exist anymore

 - allows for easier memory management than raw pointers
 - allows more control than garbage collection